 In addition to the SPEA core school bulletin, please note that IUPUI maintains a seperate bulletin which also includes SPEA Indianapolis information.
 This bulletin has additional information specific to the IUPUI campus.
-Explore the IUPUI bulletin here: IUPUI Bulletin.
+Explore the IUPUI bulletin here: http://bulletin.iupui.edu/